-Attorney Kenneth P. Danzinger is a shareholder at Simmons Hanly Conroy with 20 years of experience practicing law.
+Attorney Kenneth P. Danzinger is a shareholder at Simmons Hanly Conroy with over 20 years of experience practicing law.
 He focuses his practice on helping individuals and families impacted by asbestos-related diseases, like mesothelioma.

-“If a patient gives a deposition, then the jury will be able to hear his or her story at trial, even if that person has since passed away,” Ken said.
+“If a victim gives a deposition, then the jury will be able to hear his or her story at trial, even if that person has since passed away,” Ken said.
 “That sends a powerful message because no one else can tell their story better than themselves.”

 Through this process, Ken develops close relationships with clients and family members.
 He remains in touch with several of his clients and their families whose cases have since resolved.
 These friendships are what he likes most about his job.

 “My job as an asbestos attorney is to help people who have been victimized through no fault of their own,” he said.
-“They have found themselves in a terrible situation, and it’s my job to help them hold corporations accountable for knowingly exposing them to asbestos and recklessly poisoning innocent workers.”
+“They find themselves in a terrible situation, and it’s my job to help them hold corporations accountable for knowingly exposing them to asbestos and recklessly poisoning innocent workers.”

 Expertise in Helping Railroad Workers through FELA

 One recent client of Ken’s was a man who worked for a railroad in California in the 1950s scrapping steam engines full of asbestos insulation and equipment.
 He was diagnosed with mesothelioma, hired the firm, and passed away two months later.
 In that short time period, Ken was able to get the case filed and to take the client’s deposition.
-Because of Ken’s quick legal work, the family received a significant mesothelioma FELA settlement.
+Because of Ken’s quick legal work, the family received a significant FELA mesothelioma settlement.